flipacholas/Architecture-of-consoles/articles/master-system.Rmd.md

 A background layer is a large plane where static tiles are drawn.
 To place something here, there's another area on VRAM called **Screen map** that takes 1.75 KB.

-This enables developers to build a layer of 896 tiles (32x28 tiles) `r cite("graphics-vdp")`, but if we do the math we'll see that this layer is larger than the display resolution of this console.
+This enables developers to build a layer of 896 tiles (32x28 tiles) [@graphics-vdp], but if we do the math we'll see that this layer is larger than the display resolution of this console.
 The reality is, only 768 tiles (32x24 tiles) are visible, so the visible area is manually selected at the programmer's will.
 Hence, by slowly alternating the X and Y coordinates of the selected area, a **scrolling effect** is accomplished.

 Each entry of the map is 2 bytes wide (as wide as the VDP data-bus) and contains the address of the tile in the Character generator and the following attributes: